-This is where CFD will differ significantly, a CFD broker will sometime be able to offer it at a 5% margin, which mean a trade that could cost you $500 to enter, now costs you $25.
-Even though margins and leverages will vary depending on both the chosen brokerage and assets, traders are often able to have a much lover entering cost.
+This is where CFD will differ significantly, a CFD broker will sometime be able to offer it at a 5% margin, which means a trade that could cost you $500 to enter, now costs you $25.
+Even though margins and leverages will vary depending on both the chosen CFD brokerage firm and the assets traded.
+Traders are often able to have a much lover entering cost.

-This model of trading works absolutely best for you if you are a daytrader with a low capital.
+This model of trading works absolutely best for you if you are a day trader with low capital.
 If you are in for holding onto assets for longer than a day at a time, CFDs might not be for you.
-This is also why the CFD trading is usually done in faster changing and more liquid markets such as Forex, Energies and Crypto currencies.
+This is also why the CFD trading is usually done in faster changing and more liquid markets such as Forex, Energies and Cryptocurrencies.